Transcludes content from a document marked with the content marker macro.

 Transclusions may slow down the rendering process.
 To help authors to speed up rendering, the space property suppress-transclusion helps to suppress transclusions.
 This allows to render the properties table without actually transcluding sections from the page.

-If this box is checked, the specified select is only applied if the space is suppressing transclusions.
+If this box is checked, the specified 81035939 is only applied if the space is suppressing transclusions.

 If checked the macro will not use the page fragment cache to calculate the transcluded page fragment.